-Acceptable Forms of Residency Verification:
+Required Verification of Residency:

 - 1. Property Tax statement showing that taxes were paid to Shawnee Community College District #531 - 2.
 Voter Registration Card with in-district address - 3.
 Driver's License with in-district address - 4.
-Rent receipt for an in-district address (if U.S. mail is undeliverable, said residency will be rescinded, and the student will be moved to out-of-district status)
+Rent receipt for an in-district address (if U.S. mail is undeliverable, said residency will be rescinded, and the student will be moved to out-of-district)